-Case Studies
+Section 6: Case Studies

-The third stage of this study was the development of case studies, selected from projects which responded to the survey.
-The case study summaries are collated from a combination of the survey responses and data from an interview with each of the project leads.
+The third stage of this study was the development of case studies, developed from projects which responded to the survey.
+Projects were invited to express an interest if they would like to talk to us further about their projects and from those that responded, three were selected to be developed as case studies.
+These three projects were selected to represent a range in terms of the community groups that the projects work with, the ACE or adversity and geographical location (Table 15).
+The case study summaries are drawn up from a combination of the survey responses and data from an interview with each of the project leads.